smttsp/last_chance_adoption/docs/tablet-instructions/adding-new-cat.md

 # Adding a New Cat

-This guide provides step-by-step instructions for adding a new cat to the Last Chance Adoption system using the tablet.
+This guide provides step-by-step instructions for adding a new cat to the Last Chance Animal Rescue system using the tablet.

 ## Before You Begin